Multiscale feedback drives viral evolution and epidemic dynamics: Introduction

 In this work, we propose a multiscale modelling approach that integrates known intracellular replication dynamics with macroscopic population-level transmission.
 Our objective is to better understand the characteristics a mutant virus must possess to become dominant, potentially replacing the master sequence entirely.
 The link between both scales has been explicitly made by expressing the macroscopic transmission rates as a function of the number of viral particles produced in infected cells.
 In addition, we explore how population level processes can drive the extinction of specific viral strains and how intracellular dynamics can trigger nontrivial epidemic events.

 Among our findings, we present a formulation for the basic reproduction number, $\mathcal{R}_0$, that incorporates parameters from both scales, thereby providing a more comprehensive measure of viral fitness.
 Among the many scenarios that can be analyzed within our framework, we illustrate two extremes along a continuum: an avirulent virus with rapid recovery that induces temporal immunity (\emph{i.e.}, a vaccine-like virus) and a hypervirulent virus with slow recovery (\emph{i.e.}, a burnout virus).
 In the first scenario, the master sequence is replaced by the avirulent mutant, which persists at a high incidence in the host population.
 In the second scenario, all infected individuals eventually die, extinguishing the infection, leaving only susceptible individuals in the population.
+Together, these examples show how coupling microscopic mutation--selection dynamics with macroscopic transmission can generate qualitatively different epidemic regimes and provide a minimal framework for studying viral emergence across biological scales.